RxLaboratory/Ramses/src-docs/docs/index.md

 # Ramses - The Rainbox Asset Management System

 !!! warning
-    Ramses is still under active development, and this documentation is still being written.
+    **Ramses is still under active development**, and this documentation is still being written.
     The first public Beta version will be available very soon.

 ![](/img/LAB_Ramses_Doc_Schemas.png)